 It is notable that the Canon R offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds Mark II does not offer wifi capability.
+In contrast, the 1Ds Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds Mark II (unlike the Canon R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The Canon R is a recent model that features in the current product line-up of Canon.
-In contrast, the 1Ds Mark II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1Ds Mark II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1Ds Mark II was succeeded by the Canon 1Ds Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1Ds Mark II Manual (free pdf) or the online Canon R Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds Mark II and the Canon R?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.